garrettrayj/den/README.md

 ## Design

 The icon is a chair because it symbolizes how simple and utilitarian the app aspires to be.
-A streamlined basic comfort with reliable mechanisms.
+Just a streamlined basic comfort with reliable mechanisms.

 ## Publishers